akramdi/ASAP/README.rst

 :maxMis:                     Maximum number of mismatches allowed per read.
 :blacklist:                  Set to "yes/no" if reads should be filtred based on a list of blacklisted regions.
-                             If "*blacklist=yes*", blacklisted regions are must be provided in the next parameter.
+                             If "*blacklist=yes*", blacklisted regions must be provided in the next parameter.

 :blacklistedRegions:         Regions used to filter reads.(tab-delimited format: <Chr name><start><end>)